 Just go ahead and click and see how you like the configuration of how your guest appears and then choose one that suits you.
 And you can swap between the different layouts during the live stream.
 You’re not necessarily stuck with one or the other.

 With your guests, you can also mute and unmute their microphone in case they’re making some noise.
 If you click on these three dots, you’ll be able to edit their names so I can change their name to be whatever I want.
 If they’ve entered it incorrectly, or I want it to display differently.

 If I click on this again, I can kick them from the studio or even ban them from the studio if I’m having problems with the guest.
 Now, the other thing to note is that your guests will be able to see the comments as well.

-So this allows you to send links to each other, prompt each other, but your viewers won’t be able to see the comments.
-So that makes it really handy.
+This allows you to send links to each other, prompt each other, but your viewers won’t be able to see the comments.
+That makes it really handy.
 And then once you’re ready to remove your guest from the live stream, if you don’t want them to hang around anymore, you would click remove, and that will take them off the actual live stream.

 And then with the three dots, you can kick them from the studio to get rid of them altogether.
 And then StreamYard will ask you if you want to confirm that you want to kick JZ or your friend out of the live stream.

 If you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel and let me know in the comments below, how many guests are you going to add to your live stream?
 Who are you going to invite?
 I’d love to know.

 And in the meanwhile, why don’t you check out my StreamYard playlist, or grab a copy of my Facebook Live Cheat Sheets.
 It’s a super simple guide to get you up and streaming on Facebook live even if you’ve never hit record before.